contact us advertise site map Bookmark and Share

 Brown's Canyon District

-The flourspar mining district at Brown's Canyon ranked among the top U. S. flourspar districts during the first half of the twentieth century.
-The twenty mines in the district produced over $5 million in flourspar.
-Location for numerous fluorspar and fluorite mines.
-Multicolor fluorspar and small cubes of fluorite can be found in this area as well as some placer fold and copper minerals.
+The fluorspar mining district at Brown's Canyon was ranked among the top U.S. fluorspar districts during the first half of the 20th century.
+The 20 mines in the district produced over $5 million in fluorspar.
+Multicolor fluorspar and small cubes of fluorite can be found in this area as well as some placer gold and copper minerals.

-Collecting here is not dangerous but it is difficult.The collecting season is very short--only about four months--since snow blocks the roads until the end of June.
-Access up the Mt.
+This region is one of the most interesting mineral areas in North America.
+It is the third highest gem field in the world and is America’s highest gem field.
+Rare aquamarine crystals, bright blue beryl, goshenite, phenacite, betrandite, smoky quartz, microcline, topaz, fluorite, and apatite can be found on the talus slopes at around 14,000 feet.
+The minerals occur in small cavities and pegmatites in granite.
+But be aware that the weather is always unpredictable.
+Collecting here is difficult and the collecting season is very short--only about four months--since snow blocks the roads until the end of June.
+Access along the Mt.
 Antero Road is slow due to the extremely rough road and many extreme switchbacks.
-It should be attempted only in a high clearance, 4-wheel drive vehicle.
-Making this trip and climbing to the summit leaves little time for collecting.
-So start early.
+It should be attempted only in a high clearance, 4WD vehicle.
+Making this trip and climbing to the summit leaves little time for collecting, so start early.
 Carry emergency supplies and proper clothing.
 Sudden, dramatic weather changes and thunderstorms are common.
 Get off the summit in the event of a storm.
-Antero Collecting is for the hardy soul who is in good physical condition.
+Collecting on Mt.
+Antero is for the hardy soul who is in good physical condition.

 The three volcanic hills are early Tertiary rhyolite dikes characterized by bases of loose rocks and steep slopes alternating with sharp cliffs dropping into the river.
 Garnet and topaz specimens can be found by sorting the talus rock at the base of the cliffs.
-Climb Ruby Mountain from the northeast side.
 Although the upper portion of Ruby Mountain is rhyolitic, the base is a repository for masses of glassy perlite.
-"The perlite is lustrous gray and contains many rounded pellets of black obsidian properly known as marekanite."
+The perlite can be broken apart into iridescent botryoidal spheres of black obsidian known as marekanite.
 These are popular with mineral collectors and are called Apache tears.
-"They can be rolled out of the cavities and picked up by the thousands."

-Access: From Nathrop post Office, go north on US 285.
-(1.9 mi) Turn right on Chaffee CO 47.
-Cross the Arkansas River.(2.6) Turn right before farmhouse (on left) and cross Denver and Rio Grande Western RR.
-Veer east and then south on main road past Sugarloaf Mountain and dry gullies.(5.3) Campground at north end of Ruby Mtn; branch roads go in various directions.
+Access: From Nathrop Post Office, head north on HWY 285 (1.9 mi).
+Turn right on Chaffee CO 47, cross the Arkansas River (2.6 mi.).
+Turn right before farmhouse (on left) and cross Denver and Rio Grande Western RR.
+Veer east and then south on the main road past Sugarloaf Mountain and dry gullies (5.3 mi.).
+There is a campground at the north end of Ruby Mountain; branch roads go in various directions.
 Dorothy Hill lies between the highway and the Arkansas River.

-Access: From Salida go north on Colorado 291 toward US 285.
+Access: From Salida go north on Colorado 291 toward HWY 285.
 Cross the Denver & Rio Grande Western RR.
-Pass Spiral Drive (Chaffee Co.
-180) to right.
+Pass Spiral Drive (Chaffee CO 180) to right.
 Cross bridge over the Arkansas River.
 Turn right opposite Chaffee CO 35 and cross railroad tracks.
 Turn immediately right following the road along tracks past two farmhouses.
 Turn left through gate and close it.
 Go toward hills and follow along fence.
 Turn right through the second gate and close it.
 Park near the mine.

 St. Elmo Area Mines:

-St. Elmo & Romley - Gold and metal sulfides were discovered in the Mary Murphy Vein in 1870.
-This initiated a boom that included the Mary Murphy Mine as well as six other mines, two smelters and one of Colorado's first aerial tramways.
+Gold and metal sulfides were discovered in the Mary Murphy Vein in 1870.
+This initiated a boom that included the Mary Murphy Mine as well as six other mines, two smelters, and one of Colorado's first aerial tramways.
 Operating continuously until 1926, the Mary Murphy produced over $25 million in gold, silver, lead and zinc.
 The mine was finally closed in 1952.
-Minerals to be found in the area around the mines and dumps include: smithsonite and cerrusite, pyrite, chalcopyrite, galena, sphalerite, rhodochrosite, rhodonite, quartz.
+Minerals to be found in the area around the mines and dumps include: smithsonite and cerrusite, pyrite, chalcopyrite, galena, sphalerite, rhodochrosite, rhodonite, and quartz.

-The Turret Mining District contains the ghost town of Turret as well as the Calumet Iron Mine, several old gold mines and numerous pegmatite bodies.
-Minerals to be found include epidote, beryl, muscovite, garnet, jasper, quartz, corundum, feldspar, hematite, actinolite, uralite, biotite, marble and others.
-Other mines in the area include the Homestake Mine (albite) and the Independence Mine (molybdenite). the Homestake mine is the site of numerous pegmatite minerals.
-Feldspar, mica and quartz are present in the min dumps and in the area around the mine.
-The Homestake is also near the massive old quarry where caution is advised if you choose to hike around it.
-The quarries floor is flooded and slippery rocks in wet conditions can be dangerous.
+Containing the ghost town of Turret as well as the Calumet Iron Mine, several old gold mines, and numerous pegmatite bodies.
+Minerals found here include epidote, beryl, muscovite, garnet, jasper, quartz, corundum, feldspar, hematite, actinolite, uralite, biotite, marble, and others.
+Other mines in the area include the Homestake Mine (albite) and the Independence Mine (molybdenite).
+The Homestake mine is the site of numerous pegmatite minerals.
+Feldspar, mica, and quartz are present in the mine dumps and in the area around the mine.
+The Homestake is also near the massive old quarry, a place where caution is advised if you choose to hike around it.
+The quarry’s floor is flooded and slippery rocks in wet conditions can be dangerous.

 The Calumet Mine ownership has changed hands from time to time and it is necessary to get permission prior to entering the property.

-Access: To the Calumet from Salida: Take 291 north toward US 285.
+Access: From Salida, take 291 north toward HWY 285.
 Cross D&RG Western Railroad.
 Turn right onto Spiral Drive.
 Cross bridge over Arkansas River.
 Turn right onto CR 180.
 Keep left across the railroad at refinery.
-Keep ahead on Chaffee County 180.
+Continue on Chaffee County 180.
 Road to right goes up Tenderfoot Hill.
 Enter San Isabel National Forest through cattle guard.
-Keep ahead on CR 180 (Right road goes 2 miles to Federal granite quarry.)
+Keep on CR 180 (right road goes 2 miles to Federal granite quarry.)
 Fork left onto Chaffee County 190.
-(180 goes to Whitehorn).
-Railroad Gulch.
-Junction of Chaffee County 190 to Turret and CO 31 to Calumet Mine.(The Rock Mine is located on the left side of this junction. ) At the junction of CR 190 and Co31 go on CO 31 to Calumet mine.
-To the Homestake Mine: Continue up 185 another .7 mile where you will see mine dumps ahead of you.
+(CR 180 goes to Whitehorn).
+Junction of Chaffee County 190 to Turret and CO 31 to Calumet Mine.
+(The Rock Mine is located on the left side of this junction.)
+At the junction of CR 190 and CO 31, take CO 31 to Calumet Mine.
+To the Homestake Mine: Continue up 185 another .7 mile where you will see mine dumps directly ahead.
 185 Continues around the quarry.

-Trout Creek Pass Area:
+Trout Creek Pass Area

-Upper Brown's Creek, California Mine- This mine is located on the south slope of the divide between Brown's Creek and Baldwin Gulch, about 2 miles southwest of Mt.
-Antero, at an altitude of 12,500.
-It can be reached from the southeast by a hiking trail up Browns Creek from US Hwy 285 near Nathrop or by the jeep road up Baldwin Gulch from Chalk Creek to Mt.
+This mine is located on the south slope of the divide between Brown's Creek and Baldwin Gulch, about 2 miles southwest of Mt.
+Antero, at an altitude of 12,500 feet.
+It can be reached from the southeast via a hiking trail up Brown’s Creek from Hwy 285 near Nathrop, or by the jeep road up Baldwin Gulch from Chalk Creek to Mt.
 Antero.
 The mine is accessed from the Mt.
 Antero road at an intersection in the saddle between Mt.
 Antero and Mt.
 White.
-The mine yields specimens of beryl variety aquamarine, biotite, brannerite, flourite, jarosite, molybdenite, quartz, rutile, topaz.
+The mine yields specimens of beryl variety aquamarine, biotite, brannerite, fluorite, jarosite, molybdenite, quartz, rutile, and topaz.

 Wellsville Area

 The largest deposit of travertine in Colorado can be found in Wells Gulch on the borders of Chaffee and Fremont Counties.
-This stone was used in many important buildings throughout the country including in the Dept. of Commerce Bldg.
+This stone was used in many important buildings throughout the country including the Dept. of Commerce Building.
 Also found in the area are jasper, manganese, calcite, rare earth minerals, and Paleozoic fossils.
 The property is currently privately owned.
 Blocks as large as 100 tons have been excavated from the site.

 Rockshops